-Participation in the statewide testing program, which consists of the FSA, State End-of Course (EOC) assessments and alternate assessments, is mandatory for all K-12 students attending public schools.
-The assessment of reading shall be administered annually in grades 3-10 and includes writing in grades 4-10, math in grades 3-8, and science in grades 5 and 8.
+Participation in the statewide testing program, which consists of the FAST for ELA and Math, State Endof Course (EOC) assessments and alternate assessments, is mandatory for all K-12 students attending public schools.
+The FAST assessment of reading shall be administered annually in grades 3-10, math in grades 3-8, and the Statewide Science Assessment in grades 5 and 8.
+The B.E.S.T.
+Writing assessment will be administered in April for grades 3-10.